 If you’re in need of inspiration, here are five examples of famous medical doctors who have found success using social media to their advantage.

-Dr. Mikhail Varshavski — better known as Doctor Mike — is your average family medicine doctor but with a combined social media following of four million people.
+Dr. Mikhail Varshavski — better known as Doctor Mike — is your average family medicine doctor but with a combined social media following of eight million people.
 Doctor Mike has risen to the ranks of celebrity-status becoming one of the most famous doctors today, with features in Time, Cosmopolitan, Business Insider, and People Magazine, just to name a few.

 Doctor Mike amassed his 2.8 million Instagram followers by posting photos of his daily life — on the job, at the gym, with his dog.
 Now you’ll see a similar stream of content, but with a slew of celebrities and sponsored events mixed in.
 His Instagram presence promotes a healthy and active lifestyle, alongside his busy professional work.

 He keeps his followers consistently updated with a new post every few days and daily snippets shared on his Instagram story.
 Doctor Mike follows a strategy that relies heavily on visuals, making Instagram a perfect platform.
 Photos are a great way to connect with patients when it comes to online marketing for doctors.
 Prospective patients will get a glimpse of who you are before even stepping foot through your practice doors.

 See More: Instagram 101 for Healthcare Providers

 Kevin Pho is “social media’s leading physician voice.”
 On his website and blog, Kevin M.D., Pho shares stories from all aspects of the healthcare system.
 He provides a space for doctors, nurses, medical students, and policy experts to share their insight and experiences.
 As the founder and editor, Pho publishes articles on everything from physician suicide to electronic health records to, of course, social media tips for doctors.